Economy of Egypt: Early modern period

 Legal reforms under Muhammad Ali and his successors enabled land privatization, displacing a third of the peasantry by the late 19th century.
 Many had migrated to cities, joining an expanding pool of wage laborers.
-Meanwhile, the rise of foreign capital eroded Egypt’s artisan guilds, particularly after the 1890 Professional Permits Duty.
+Meanwhile, the rise of foreign capital eroded Egypt's artisan guilds, particularly after the 1890 Professional Permits Duty.
 Guilds fractured, with guild heads becoming labor contractors and members reduced to common laborers, leading to tensions culminating in early labor unrest such as the 1882 Port Said coal loaders' strike.

 By the early 20th century, guild-based trades had collapsed, leading to a notable increase in wage labor.
 Foreign skilled workers, mainly Greeks, Armenians, and Italians, introduced European labor ideologies and led early strikes in sectors like cigarettes, tailoring, and printing.
-However, wage disparities and employer manipulation often hindered unity with Egyptian workers.
-Strikes in the tram and railway sectors fostered unionization and greater class awareness, especially during the 1908 and 1911 Cairo tram strikes, which drew harsh repression and led to martial law in 1914.
+Wage gaps and employer manipulation often blocked unity with Egyptian workers.
+Strikes on the trams and railways pushed workers into unions and sharpened class awareness, especially during the 1908 and 1911 Cairo tram strikes, which drew harsh repression and led to martial law in 1914.

 Despite several waves of industrial experimentation, early attempts at industrialization struggled due to factors like tariff restrictions imposed by Britain through the 1838 commercial treaty.
 In the beginning of the 20th century, little industrial development occurred, and Egypt's land-owning elite invested mainly in land rather than industry.
 Foreign competition stunted domestic ventures, with only a few enterprises, such as sugar and cotton processing, surviving under foreign ownership.
 In the following years, over one million Egyptians would be conscripted to the Egyptian Labour Corps and Egyptian Camel Transport Corps to support British efforts in World War I, often through coercion.
-Simultaneously, wartime shortages fostered growth in domestic industries such as textiles and food processing, prompting the establishment of the Commission of Commerce and Industry in 1916.
+Simultaneously, wartime shortages spurred growth in domestic industries such as textiles and food processing, prompting the establishment of the Commission of Commerce and Industry in 1916.